marbl/canu/documentation/source/parameter-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several algorithmic components of canu can be disabled, based on the type of the reads being
-assebmled, the type of processing desired, or the amount of comput resources available.
+assembled, the type of processing desired, or the amount of compute resources available.
 Overlap

 enableOEA <boolean=true>
   Do overlap error adjustment - comprises two steps: read error detection (RED and overlap error adjustment (OEA